 Barbell Pullover Exercise

 Grab a small barbell and load it with relatively light weight- say 2.5 – 5 kg on each end of the bar.
-Start off with light weight, as a warm up, and gently increase the weight so you can gauge how much heavier you will be able to go after each set.

 It’s important to do this with proper form, so don’t sacrifice this for heavier weight.
 This exercise isn’t suitable for you to put really heavy weights on the bar.